slevomat/coding-standard/README.md

 ### Functional - improving the safety and behaviour of code

-#### SlevomatCodingStandard.TypeHints.TypeHintDeclaration 🔧🚧
+#### SlevomatCodingStandard.TypeHints.ParameterTypeHint 🔧🚧

+* Checks for missing parameter typehints in case they can be declared natively.
+If the phpDoc contains something that can be written as a native PHP 7.0+ typehint, this sniff reports that.
+* Checks for useless `@param` annotations.
+If the native method declaration contains everything and the phpDoc does not add anything useful, it's reported as useless and can optionally be automatically removed with `phpcbf`.
+* Forces to specify what's in traversable types like `array`, `iterable` and `\Traversable`.

+Sniff provides the following settings:

+* `enableObjectTypeHint`: enforces to transform `@param object` into native `object` typehint.
+It's on by default if you're on PHP 7.2+
+* `traversableTypeHints`: enforces which typehints must have specified contained type.
+E. g. if you set this to `\Doctrine\Common\Collections\Collection`, then `\Doctrine\Common\Collections\Collection` must always be supplied with the contained type: `\Doctrine\Common\Collections\Collection|Foo[]`.

+This sniff can cause an error if you're overriding or implementing a parent method which does not have typehints.
+In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.ParameterTypeHint.MissingNativeTypeHint` annotation to the method to have this sniff skip it.

+#### SlevomatCodingStandard.TypeHints.PropertyTypeHint 🚧

 * Checks for missing property types in phpDoc `@var`.
+* Forces to specify what's in traversable types like `array`, `iterable` and `\Traversable`.

+Sniff provides the following settings:

+* `traversableTypeHints`: enforces which typehints must have specified contained type.
+E. g. if you set this to `\Doctrine\Common\Collections\Collection`, then `\Doctrine\Common\Collections\Collection` must always be supplied with the contained type: `\Doctrine\Common\Collections\Collection|Foo[]`.

+This sniff can cause an error if you're overriding or implementing a parent method which does not have typehints.
+In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.ParameterTypeHint.MissingNativeTypeHint` annotation to the method to have this sniff skip it.

+#### SlevomatCodingStandard.TypeHints.ReturnTypeHint 🔧🚧

-* Checks for missing typehints in case they can be declared natively.
-If the phpDoc contains something that can be written as a native PHP 7.0, 7.1 or 7.2 typehint, this sniff reports that.
+* Checks for missing return typehints in case they can be declared natively.
+If the phpDoc contains something that can be written as a native PHP 7.0+ typehint, this sniff reports that.
-* Checks for missing `@return` and/or native return typehint in case the method body contains `return` with a value.
-* Checks for useless doc comments.
+* Checks for useless `@return` annotations.
 If the native method declaration contains everything and the phpDoc does not add anything useful, it's reported as useless and can optionally be automatically removed with `phpcbf`.
-* Some phpDocs might still be useful even if they do not add any typehint information.
-They can contain textual descriptions of code elements and also some meaningful annotations like `@expectException` or `@dataProvider`.
 * Forces to specify what's in traversable types like `array`, `iterable` and `\Traversable`.

 Sniff provides the following settings:

-* **DEPRECATED** `enableObjectTypeHint`: enforces to transform `@param object` or `@return object` into native `object` typehint.
+* `enableObjectTypeHint`: enforces to transform `@param object` into native `object` typehint.
 It's on by default if you're on PHP 7.2+
 * `traversableTypeHints`: enforces which typehints must have specified contained type.
 E. g. if you set this to `\Doctrine\Common\Collections\Collection`, then `\Doctrine\Common\Collections\Collection` must always be supplied with the contained type: `\Doctrine\Common\Collections\Collection|Foo[]`.
-* `enableEachParameterAndReturnInspection`: enables inspection and fixing of `@param` and `@return` annotations separately.
-Useful when you only want to document parameters or return values that could not be expressed natively (i.e. member types of `array` or `Traversable`).

 This sniff can cause an error if you're overriding or implementing a parent method which does not have typehints.
-In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.TypeHintDeclaration.MissingParameterTypeHint` annotation to the method to have this sniff skip it.
+In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.ParameterTypeHint.MissingNativeTypeHint` annotation to the method to have this sniff skip it.

 #### SlevomatCodingStandard.TypeHints.UselessConstantTypeHint 🔧